Hong Kong eyes return to global financial map with summit amid talent crunch, geo-tension

 "I totally agree that the conference hopefully can be a very beautiful fireworks display," said Hong Kong-based Gary Ng, senior economist for Asia Pacific at Natixis.
 "But it depends on what happens after."

-(Reporting by Scott Murdoch in Sydney and Kane Wu and Selena Li in Hong Kong; Editing by Sumeet Chatterjee and Christopher Cushing)
+(Reporting by Scott Murdoch in Sydney and Kane Wu and Selena Li in Hong Kong; Editing by Sumeet Chatterjee and Christopher Cushing, Kirsten Donovan)

 ((Scott.Murdoch@thomsonreuters.com;))